 In the context of AML/CFTP, the external whistleblowing system set up by the NBB can be used to report suspected or actual breaches of the following statutory and regulatory texts:

 - the Anti-Money Laundering Regulation of the NBB,

 - the European Regulation on transfers of funds, and

 - the binding provisions relating to financial embargoes as defined in Article 4 (6) of the Anti-Money Laundering Law;

 provided that these breaches have been committed by a financial institution that is subject to supervision by the NBB or by its managers, staff members, agents, subcontractors or distributors.

 3. Protection of the person reporting the breach

-The NBB will use the information supplied in the breach report exclusively for the purpose of performing its legal tasks.
+The NBB uses the information supplied in the breach report exclusively for the purpose of performing its statutory tasks.
 That information is subject to the rules on professional secrecy laid down in the Law of 22 February 1998 establishing the Organic Statute of the National Bank of Belgium.
 The protection of the person reporting the breach and of the person accused in this report is therefore guaranteed.